-No, the cards were not the problem.
-The crux of our anxiety lay in the contents of the package which was always attached to the card; a little something wrapped in brown paper, tied up with gardening string.
-The country air in gentrified enclaves the length and breadth of Royal Berkshire resounded with the thuds and tinkles of young hearts hitting the ground and breaking at the very sight of those shitty brown parcels.
+The cards weren’t the problem.
+It was the contents of the accompanying package which caused such consternation; a little something wrapped in brown paper, tied with gardening string.
+The air in gentrified enclaves across the entire county of Royal Berkshire rang with the splat and tinkle of young hearts hitting the ground and shattering at the very sight of those shitty brown parcels.

-They meant well, I knew it then and know it now, but it wasn’t just that they had no idea about the fashions and crazes so important to their trendy young relatives, it was more to do with their unique and off-beam take on exactly what constituted appropriate equipment for a child’s entertainment.
-For my eleventh birthday, for example, I was sent a mousetrap which bore the picture of a mouse (very much alive) and the word “Victor” printed in red beneath it along with the strapline “Outsmarting rodents since 1898”.
-Inside the box was a scrap of card which read, “One must never, ever, be too careful”.
-For a moment I actually envisaged Great Uncle Jim licking his lips and then, from force of habit, licking the tip of the biro while gazing wistfully at the weather waiting for Great Aunt to finish her sherry and begin dictation.
-Curiously the biro line, black and thin as a spider’s leg, drifted to the edge of the card as if the owner of the elderly hand had drifted into an unexpected slumber.
-I, on the other hand, was in no doubt that the writing implement, much the same as me, had given up the will to live and disappeared into the void.
+They meant well, I knew it then and know it now.
+But it wasn’t only that they had no idea about the fashions and crazes so important to their trendy young relatives, it was more to do with their unique and off-beat take on exactly what constituted appropriate equipment for a child’s entertainment.
+For example, for my eleventh birthday, they sent me a mousetrap.
+It was a mousetrap of superior quality which bore a picture of a mouse (very much alive) and the word “Victor” printed in red along with the strapline “Outsmarting rodents since 1898.”
+Inside the box was a scrap of card which read, “One must never be too careful!”
+For a moment I envisaged Great Uncle Jim licking his lips and then, from force of habit, licking the tip of the biro while gazing wistfully at the weather waiting for Great Aunt to finish her sherry and begin dictation.
+Curiously the biro line, black and thin as a spider’s leg, drifted to the edge of the card as if his elderly hand had drifted into an unexpected slumber.
+I, on the other hand, was in no doubt that the writing implement had given up the will to live and had disappeared into the void.

-Thankfully, the mousetrap didn’t go to waste, Grandad (who was living with us in the great house at the time) used it to catch out Mr Goodenough, the head gardener, who had been pilfering the whiskey hidden behind vol.13 of the Encyclopaedia Britannica in the library.
+Thankfully, the mousetrap didn’t go to waste, Grandad, who was living with us in the Great House at the time, used it to catch out Mr Goodenough, the head gardener, who had been pilfering whiskey Grandad had hidden behind volume 13 of the Encyclopaedia Britannica in the library.